GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

 Recent efforts to model surface inhomogeneities have emphasized the need to account for magnetohydrodynamic effects to reliably model spots and faculae \citep[e.g.,][]{Witzke2022,Rackham2023}.
 One-dimensional radiative-equilibrium models are unable to reproduce the spectral features and profiles that are predicted through comprehensive three-dimensional radiative magnetohydrodynamic simulations of spotted stars, and this can result in significant error for the contamination spectra of M dwarfs \citep[e.g.,][]{Norris2023,Smitha2024}.
-The limb-darkening derived from 1D spectra may also impose limitations on the modeling of the photometry (see \autoref{app:limbdark}) and there are active efforts to account for magnetohydronamic effects in the generation of stellar atmosphere models \citep[e.g.,][]{Kostogryz2024,Witzke2024}.
+The limb darkening derived from 1D spectra may also impose limitations on the modeling of the photometry (see \autoref{app:limbdark}) and there are active efforts to account for magnetohydronamic effects in the generation of stellar atmosphere models \citep[e.g.,][]{Kostogryz2024,Witzke2024}.
 While there may be empirical improvements to the stellar contamination model using higher-resolution observations of the host star that are contemporaneous with the transmission spectra \citep[e.g.,][]{Berardo2024,Waalkes2024}, such a dataset does not exist for the GEMS JWST survey.
+The faintness of our targets also necessitates the use of large aperture telescopes to obtain the S/N necessary for such empirical improvements.

-We also adopted an isothermal pressure-temperature profile for its simplicity (i.e., limited number of additional free paramters) in our complex atmospheric models.
+We also adopted an isothermal pressure-temperature profile for its simplicity (i.e., limited number of additional free parameters) in our complex atmospheric models.
 We note that previous studies have shown that the simple assumption of an isothermal pressure-temperature profile may bias the retrieved chemical abundances to lower values \citep[e.g.,][]{Welbanks2019isotherm}.
-In addition, there may be potential degeneracies between the stellar contamination model and the atmospheric chemistry as a result of imperfect TLS modeling (e.g., using PHOENIX model spectra) that could affect the retrieved abundances.
+In addition, there may be potential degeneracies between the stellar contamination model and atmospheric chemistry as a result of imperfect TLS modeling (e.g., using PHOENIX model spectra) that could affect the retrieved abundances.